Groups & Agencies with Jail Information

 STATE GOVERNMENT

-Contact the STATE REPRESENTATIVE and/or SENATOR for your district and report problems and situations with county/city lockups.
+Contact the STATE REPRESENTATIVE and/or SENATOR for your district and tell them about problems and situations with your jail or the jail administration.

-To find out who represents your area, go to this website and put in your address and zip code to find out who your elected representative is and how to contact them.
+To find out who represents your area, go to this website: Who Represents Me?
+All you have to do is type in your address and zip code to find out who your elected representative is and how to contact them:

 Texas Commission on Jail Standards